About Me

 Other Positions

-Some of the other positions Trenchard has had or been appointed to include: instructor in religion (part-time), Andrews University (1968) and Atlantic Union College (1968–69); visiting professor, Seventh-day Adventist Theological Seminary (1981); Board of Directors, Association of Adventist Forums (1989–91); Private Colleges Coordinating Council of Alberta (1980–95); Member of the Editorial Board and Book Review Editor, Religious Studies and Theology (1986–89); and accreditation site evaluator, Western Association of Schools and Colleges (2002–present).
+Some of the other positions Trenchard has had or been appointed to include: instructor in religion (part-time), Andrews University (1968) and Atlantic Union College (1968–69); visiting professor, Seventh-day Adventist Theological Seminary (1981); Board of Directors, Association of Adventist Forums (1989–91); Private Colleges Coordinating Council of Alberta (1980–95); Member of the Editorial Board and Book Review Editor, Religious Studies and Theology (1986–89); and accreditation site evaluator, Western Association of Schools and Colleges (2002–2024).